Church Volunteering

 Youth

 There are many opportunities for students to serve at Crossroads and in our local communities.
-Youth are especially encouraged to bring their gifts and talents to areas like the Worship Team, Audio-Visual (AV) Team, and Children’s ministries (Wednesday nights and Sunday mornings).
+Youth are especially encouraged to bring their gifts and talents to areas like the Worship Team, Audiovisual (A/V) Team, and Children’s ministries on Sunday mornings.

-Whether you are a youth or adult member, contact Middle School Coordinator Maddy Hosni or Youth Ministry Director Tanya Naas for more info about volunteering opportunities.
+Whether you are a youth or adult member, contact Youth Ministry Director Tanya Naas for more info about volunteering opportunities.

 Children

-The Children & Family Ministry is always looking for high school youth and adults who feel called to serve our youngest disciples with Sunday mornings, midweek evenings, Vacation Bible School (VBS), and a variety of one-time activities.
-Whether you feel called to lead Children’s Worship, assist with childcare, or help sunday school teachers, contact Children and Family Ministry Director Christa Middleton.
+The Children & Family Ministry is always looking for high school youth and adults who feel called to serve our youngest disciples on Sunday mornings, Wednesday nights, Vacation Bible School (VBS), and a variety of one-time activities.
+Whether you feel called to lead Children’s Worship, assist with childcare, or help Sunday School teachers, contact Children and Family Ministry Director Christa Middleton.
 Registration and details for VBS volunteering can be found on the Children & Family page in the early spring.
-If you’re interested in assisting with teaching or childcare for Preschool, contact Preschool Director Maureen Leurquin.
+If you’re interested in volunteering at the Preschool, contact Preschool Director Maureen Leurquin.

-We have a thorough vetting process and strict standards in place to protect children for first-time and returning volunteers.
-You can read about our security measures and Child Protection Policy to better understand our prioritization of child safety.
+We have a thorough vetting process and standards in place to protect children and volunteers.
+You can read our Child Protection Plan here.